kjohnson/don8/readme.txt

 1. Upload uncompressed package to `wp-content/plugins`
 1. Activate on the Plugins page in your dashboard

+== Screenshots ==

+1. Settings page
+2. Using the shortcode in a post
+3. Viewing the button on the front end with output HTML shown

 == Frequently Asked Questions ==